thetoblin/health_necessary_time/notes/minwage_nectime_weekly_perworkingageperson_df (variable) (hours per week per working-age person (ages 15-64)).md

 Hours per week per working-age person (ages 15-64).

 **Description**
-The number of hours per week per working-age person (ages 15-64) required to provide everyone in the population of a given country with an annual minimum-wage worth of goods and services given the country's average productivity (GDP per hour).
+The number of hours per week per working-age person (ages 15-64) required to provide every individual in the population of a given country with an annual minimum-wage worth of goods and services given the country's average productivity (GDP per hour).

 **Root source(s)**
 - [[Reference - Penn World Table 10.0 (Dataset) (Groningen Growth and Development Centre, 2021)]]